openstack-archive/ansible-role-collect-logs/README.rst

 --------------------------------------

-Templated bash scripts used during deployment are converted to rST files during the ``create-docs`` portion of the role’s call.
+Templated bash scripts used during deployment are converted to rST files during the ``create-docs`` portion of the role's call.
 Shell scripts are fed into an awk script and output as restructured text.
 The awk script has several simple rules: